 We Initiate Justice by activating the power of people impacted by incarceration.
 Activation means being educated on how to access power, being organized to build momentum and win victories, and dedicated to seeing policy implementation carried out in a way that benefits our communities.

 Education – We educate our members in prison and their loved ones outside on topics like voting rights, how the public policy process works, recent changes to law and prison policy, and how to create, support, and implement criminal justice reforms.
 We also educate our volunteers, who are not all directly impacted by incarceration, about the mass criminalization system and inform them of ongoing campaigns they can be a part of to further Initiate Justice’s work.

 Organize – Initiate Justice has an inside-outside strategy where we prioritize organizing people directly impacted by incarceration, inside and outside prison walls.
 Most of our organizing takes place in prison visiting rooms, in front of county jails, and inside prisons themselves.
 We also pursue social media organizing strategies that target online groups of people with incarcerated loved ones, so that they can disseminate Initiate Justice information to their loved ones inside directly.
 We have a two-pronged approach to our organizing:

 Advocacy – We also directly educate our base about specific laws and ballot propositions, and offer advice on whether or not to support them and why.
 We also attempt to draft, pass, and implement laws and ballot propositions created by incarcerated people and their loved ones every election cycle.

 Initiate Justice will build on this momentum and continue moving toward divesting from prisons and investing in communities through the ballot initiative process.

 Organize to support civic engagement of incarcerated people and their families.

 Introduce and pass ballot initiatives that call for justice reinvestment every general election in California.

-Substantially reduce our prison population in a while investing in health, economic opportunities, and restorative justice in our communities.
+Substantially reduce our prison population while investing in health, economic opportunities, and restorative justice in our communities.